 With a high bar squat, you'll be slightly more upright.
 You'll be hinging from your hips less, and bending your knees forward more.

-The high bar squat is the choice of many Olympic weightlifters because the snatch and clean and jerk require an excessive amount of forward knee bent.
-Therefore, they need to squat using a variation that places large loading demands on the quads.
+The high bar squat is the choice of many Olympic weightlifters because the snatch and clean and jerk require excessive forward knee bend.
+Therefore, they need to use a squat variation that places large loading demands on the quads.
 In other words, the high bar squat will transfer more to their sport.

 One quick note: the more you bend forward into your knees though, the greater your ankle mobility needs to be.
 So if you have any restrictions at the ankle it might be harder to drop your hips below parallel.
 If this is the case, then you likely won't get the quad activation you're seeking by doing the high bar squat.

 If you struggle to squat below parallel, you can read my 9 tips to squat deeper.

 Pause squats are a variation of the basic squat.
 They are considered a bottom-end squat variation where you'll pause in the hole for 1-3 seconds.